History of Taranto: Byzantine and Lombard dominations

-Arab domination
+Emirate of Sicily domination

 The first years of the 9th century were characterized by the internal fights that weakened the Lombard power.
 In 840, a Lombard prince, who was held prisoner in Taranto, was freed by his partisans, brought to Benevento, and made duke.
-At the same time, the Saracens took control of Taranto, exploiting the weak Lombard control.
-Taranto became an Arab stronghold and privileged harbour for forty years.
-It was from here that ships loaded with prisoners sailed to the Arab ports, where the prisoners were sold in the slave market.
-In the same 840, an Arab fleet left Taranto, defeated in the Gulf of Taranto a Venetian fleet of 60 ships, summoned by the emperor Theophilus, and entered the Adriatic sea, sacking the coastal cities.
+At the same time, the Siculo muslims took control of Taranto, exploiting the weak Lombard control.
+Taranto became a Siculo stronghold and privileged harbour for forty years.
+It was from here that ships loaded with prisoners sailed to the Sicilian ports, where the prisoners were sold in the slave market.
+In the same 840, a Siculo fleet left Taranto, defeated in the Gulf of Taranto a Venetian fleet of 60 ships, summoned by the emperor Theophilus, and entered the Adriatic Sea, sacking the coastal cities.

-In 850, four Saracen columns departed from Taranto and Bari to sack Campania, Apulia, Calabria and Abruzzi.
-In 854, Taranto was again the base for an Arab raid, led by Abbas-ibn-Faid, which sacked the Lombard Principality of Salerno.
+In 850, four Siculo columns departed from Taranto and Bari to sack Campania, Apulia, Calabria and Abruzzi.
+In 854, Taranto was again the base for a Siculo raid, led by Abbas-ibn-Faid, which sacked the Lombard Principality of Salerno.
 Two Arab fleets arrived to Taranto, in 871 and later in 875, carrying the troops which sacked Campania and Apulia.
-The situation of southern Italy worried Emperor Basil I, who decided to fight the Arabs and take the harbour of Taranto from them.
+The situation of southern Italy worried Emperor Basil I, who decided to fight the Siculo muslims and take the harbour of Taranto from themselves.

 In 880, two Byzantine armies, led by generals Prokopios and Leo Apostyppes, and a fleet commanded by the admiral Nasar, took Taranto from the Arabs, ending a forty years dominion.
 Among the first actions taken by Apostyppes was the enslavement and deportation of the Latin-Longobard original inhabitants and the import of Greek colonists, in order to increase the population.
 Taranto became one of the most important cities in the theme of Longobardia, the Byzantine possession in southern Italy.
-In 882 the Saracens, having been invited by Duke Radelchis to assist him, captured it and held it for some time.
+In 882 the Siculo muslims, having been invited by Duke Radelchis to assist him, captured it and held it for some time.